qCvxOpt/CvxOptSLOCC/README.md

 Reference
 ----
 If you are using the source codes for your research, please consider citing:
- * J. Shang and O. Guehne, Convex optimization over classes of multiparticle entanglement, *arXiv:1707.02958 (2017)*.
+ * J. Shang and O. Guehne, Convex optimization over classes of multiparticle entanglement, *arXiv:1707.02958 [quant-ph] (2017)*.

 License